sagemath/trac_to_gh/Issue 5478.md

 # Issue 5478: RestrictedPartitions is very slow and a huge memory hog

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5478

 Original creator: ddrake